MicrosoftDocs/VBA-Docs/access/Concepts/Date-Time/calculate-elapsed-time.md

 ```

-## Comparing Time Data
+## Compare time data

 When you compare time values, you may receive inconsistent results because a time value is stored as the fractional portion of a double-precision, floating-point number.
 For example, if you type the following expression in the Immediate window, you receive a **False** (0) result even though the two time values look the same:

 ```vb